caronc/nzb-subliminal/patches/README.md

 | [subliminal-podnapisi.patch](https://github.com/caronc/nzbget-subliminal/blob/master/patches/subliminal-podnapisi.patch) | In Aug 2014, podnapisi changed their web page structure around which effectively broke this as a viable provider to search.
 This patch allows subliminal to successfully search and fetch content from this location again.
 | [subliminal-quote_support.patch](https://github.com/caronc/nzbget-subliminal/blob/master/patches/subliminal-quote_support.patch) | Some TV Shows and Movies have quotes in their title.
 These quotes were interfering with the potential matches on providers when being queried for subtitles.
 This patch resolves this dillema.
 | [subliminal-addic7ed.logging.patch](https://github.com/caronc/nzbget-subliminal/blob/master/patches/subliminal-addic7ed.logging.patch) | Login and Logoff of Addic7ed server made just a bit more obvious
+| [subliminal-tvsubtitles.patch](https://github.com/caronc/nzbget-subliminal/blob/master/patches/subliminal-tvsubtitles.patch) | Better matching on TVSubtitles.net
+| [subliminal-double.download.pt2.patch](https://github.com/caronc/nzbget-subliminal/blob/master/patches/subliminal-double.download.pt2.patch) | This is an extension to an earlier patch created ([subliminal-double.download.patch](https://github.com/caronc/nzbget-subliminal/blob/master/patches/subliminal-double.download.patch)) which just improves on it.
+| [subliminal-clean_logging.patch](https://github.com/caronc/nzbget-subliminal/blob/master/patches/subliminal-clean_logging.patch) | When a provider is offline or becomes unresponsive, this patch just eliminates all the extra noise generated in the log files.
+I created this patch because opensubtitles seems to go offline often and the extra noise in the log files was not nessisary.

 ```bash
 # Assuming you have our dependencies fullfilled